Welcome to Back Garden & Beyond.com! Today, we’ll be discussing one of the most important aspects of installing a fence: how to dig a post hole.

 - Allow extra posts – for any major changes in direction or ground levels.

-Now it’s time to set up your string line from the start of your fence line to the end point.
+Now it’s time to set up a string line from the start of your fence line to the end point.
 Using a wooden stake or line marking spray, mark the location of the starter post.
 Now mark the rest of your post holes at the relevant post centers until you reach the location of the end post.
 We recommend reducing the post centers when following changing ground levels.

 How wide and deep does your post hole need to be?